achaple0/askRenewal/docs/README.md

    ```

 2. Open the `index.html` file in your browser.
    (Database would be needed to store any responses.
-To see live version that is connected to a DB, check out the link above.)
+To see live version that is connected to a DB, check out the link at the top of this page.)

 ---